curityio/mcp-authorization-secured-api/clients/mcp-inspector/README.md

 ## Dynamic Client Creation

-The MCP inspector sends the following DCR request details.\
-It uses the scope from discovery responses.
+The MCP inspector sends the following DCR request details. and uses the scope from discovery responses:

 ```json
 {